-How to sell something—even if you hate selling.
+How to sell in B2B — even if you hate selling.

 Some people like to sell, but I’m not one of those people.
 I hate to sell.

 Or, to paraphrase Dorothy Parker’s famous saying, “I hate to write, but I love having written.”
-For me, that would be, “I hate to sell, but I love having sold.”
-1As often is the case with famous quotes, many of them cannot be attributed to the ones who allegedly said or wrote them.
-According to this article by Jason Kottke, Dorothy Parker probably never said … Continue reading
+That would be, “I hate to sell, but I love having sold.”
+1As often is the case with famous quotes, many cannot be attributed to the ones who allegedly said or wrote them.
+According to this article by Jason Kottke, Dorothy Parker probably never said or … Continue reading

 In this blog article, I’ll show you the path of selling that I found to be the most helpful.